Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: SDV Security Challenges

 \section{\ac{SDV} Security Challenges}

-In this section, we examine several critical security challenges arising from the emergence and widespread adoption of \ac{SDV} technologies and features.
-Specifically, we focus on \ac{OTA} systems and methodologies, as well as the complexities of managing data privacy in \acp{SDV}.
+In this section, several critical security challenges arising from the previous \acp{RQ} are examined.
+The focus is placed on \ac{OTA} systems and methodologies, as well as the complexities of managing data privacy in \acp{SDV}.
 These challenges are derived from an in-depth analysis of current technological trends, newly identified attack surfaces, and vulnerabilities highlighted in the literature review.